janelia-experimental-technology/2P-RAM_Mouse-Imaging-Headplates/README.md

 ### Head Plate for Mouse 2P-RAM Imaging

 Researchers at Janelia have designed several head plates for live imaging of a mouse using a downward-facing objective in collaboration with jET.
-It is specially designed to work with the 2P-RAM (2-photon random access mesoscope).
+They are specially designed to work with the 2P-RAM (2-photon random access mesoscope).